I catch a fist flying towards me just in time to miss the headbutt that’s aimed squarely at my chin.

 I think about the homeschool lessons I’m not available for and the fact that I need to nurse the baby and a million other things while I dodge punches and kicks.

-The Four Simple Words Every Autism Mom Needs to Know
+The Four Powerful Words Every Autism Mom Should Remember When Her Child Targets Her

 They can be scary, painful, and overwhelming.
 Even more so for the autistic person who is experiencing the meltdown.

-We just need to remember these four simple words.
+We just need to remember these four powerful words.

 I’m His Safe Place.